spiral/docs/components/validation.md

 }
 ```

-We can also create validator using container and defined data and rules while class construction:
+We can also create a validator using container and defined data and create rules while class is constructed:

 ```php
 public function index()